SAMMISolutions/docs/doc_posts/_faq-general/dual-pc.md

 num: 2
 ---

-LioranBoard can connect to your OBS from another PC, as long as they are both sharing the same network.\
+SAMMI can connect to your OBS from another PC, as long as they are both sharing the same network.\

 **Streaming PC**
 1. Run your OBS as normal.